prateekdevisingh/c-codecoverage/README.md

             4: Divide
             5: Exit
             Enter your choice :5

+ Note : Dont do CTRL + C on ubuntu , just choose 5 in Enter your choice: .
  Now we can see a menu.gcda file in data folder.
 Copy the .gcno file generated earlier to the data folder.

           $ ls